tural-ali/encycloDB/README.md

 - organized by countries

 ***Todos***
-- to add more schools and make database of all schoolse over the world
+- to add more schools and make database of all schools over the world
+- to check and fix any wrong information

+#Bad words
+Currently consists of 77 censored/dirty words in English.

+***Todos***
+ - to add more languages
+ - to add more words
+ - to check and fix any wrong information

+#Currencies
+Currently consists of 156 currencies from almost every country.
+Names are in English
+- organized by countries

+***Todos***
+ - to add more languages
  - to check and fix any wrong information